alaindanet/prie_mussels/README.md

 ReproducibleR
 =============

-The goal of ReproducibleR is to learn how to use R to make your analysis reproducible.
+The goal of ReproducibleR is to help you to make your analysis reproducible.

 Prerequisites